User Defined Functions in Flowgorithm

 - Functions

-The modules that are capable of returning values to the caller are known as functions.
-The main advantage of function is code reusability.
+Modules capable of returning values to the caller are known as functions.
+Functions’ main advantage is code reusability.

 What is a Function?